apache/gravitino/docs/integration-test.md

 1. Execute the `./gradlew build` command to build the Graviton project.
 2. Use the `./gradlew compileDistribution` command to compile and package the Graviton project in the `distribution` directory.
-3. Use the `./gradlew test -PtestMode=deploy` command to run the integration tests in the `distribution` directory.
+3. Use the `./gradlew test [--rerun-tasks] -PtestMode=deploy` command to run the integration tests in the `distribution` directory.

-#### How to Debug Graviton Server and Integration Tests
+### How to Debug deploy mode Graviton Server and Integration Tests

 To debug the Graviton Server and integration tests, you have two modes: `embedded` and `deploy` mode.

 1. Embedded Mode:
-    - This mode is simpler to debug but not as close to the actual environment.
+    - This mode is simpler to debug but not as close to the actual environment
-    - You can modify all of the Graviton's code and set breakpoints anywhere.
+    - Debugging with `MiniGraviton` is simple and easy.
+You can modify any code in the Graviton project and set breakpoints anywhere.

 2. Deploy Mode:
-    - This mode is closer to the actual environment but more complex to debug.
+    - This mode is closer to the actual environment but more complex to debug
     - To debug the Graviton Server code, follow these steps:
-        - Execute the `./gradlew build` command to rebuild the Graviton project.
+        - Execute the `./gradlew build` command to build the Graviton project
-        - Use the `./gradlew compileDistribution` command to republish the packaged project in the `distribution` directory.
+        - Use the `./gradlew compileDistribution` command to republish the packaged project in the `distribution` directory
-        - If you need debug integration test codes, You can modify all the Graviton's code and set breakpoints anywhere.
+        - If you only debug integration test codes, You can modify all the Graviton's code and set breakpoints anywhere
         - If you need debug Graviton server codes, flow these steps:
-            - Enable the `GRAVITON_DEBUG_OPTS` environment variable in the `distribution/package/conf/graviton-env.sh` file to enable remote JVM debugging.
+            - Enable the `GRAVITON_DEBUG_OPTS` environment variable in the `distribution/package/conf/graviton-env.sh` file to enable remote JVM debugging
-            - Manually start the Graviton Server using the `./distribution/package/bin/graviton-server.sh start` command.
+            - Manually start the Graviton Server using the `./distribution/package/bin/graviton-server.sh start` command
-            - Use remote JVM debugging to attach to the Graviton Server process and set breakpoints.
+            - Use remote JVM debugging to attach to the Graviton Server process and set breakpoints

 ## Docker Test Environment:
 Some integration test cases depend on the Graviton CI Docker environment.

-If an integration test relies on the specific Graviton CI Docker environment, you need to set the `@tag(DOCKER-NAME)` annotation in the test class.
+If an integration test relies on the specific Graviton CI Docker environment, you need to set the `@tag(CI-DOCKER-NAME)` annotation in the test class.
 For example, the `integration-test/src/test/.../CatalogHiveIT.java` test needs to connect to the `datastrato/graviton-ci-hive` Docker container for testing the Hive data source.
-Therefore, it should have the following `@tag` annotation:`@tag(DOCKER-NAME)`, This annotation helps identify the specific Docker container required for the integration test.
+Therefore, it should have the following `@tag` annotation:`@tag(CI-DOCKER-NAME)`, This annotation helps identify the specific Docker container required for the integration test.
 For example:
 ```